Good afternoon readers,

 “Traditional psycholinguistics focuses on how the individual processes language in speaking, listening, reading, and writing tasks.
 But as I was working on my book The Psychology of Language, I began to think about the importance of social relationships.
 If we weren’t social animals, we wouldn’t need language.
 So these days I think a lot more about the social aspects of communication and language use.
 My blog posts are always based on journal articles I’ve recently read.
 So the topic and the scientific evidence provided in the post is from current research in psychology.
 But sometimes the examples I use are based on my personal experience, either in my own marriage or what I’ve seen in other couples.”

-5. I really enjoy reading your articles on relationships.
-What is the best advice you can give regarding relationships?
+9. I really enjoy that take on relationships.
+I also enjoy reading your articles on relationships.
+What is the best advice you can give our readers regarding relationships?

 “My advice on relationships is twofold.
 First, be mindful of the way you talk and act when you’re with other people, and then carefully consider whether your words and actions are helping or hurting the relationship.
 Second, be sensitive to your partner’s style of responding.
 You need to find a way to communicate with that person without triggering their defenses, because once a person gets defensive they stop listening.
 So in the end, effective communication is all about talking in a way that the other person will be receptive to.”

 Tell us what you think about the interview in the comments below.
-If you have any authors you want us to interview, we would be happy to test our luck and see if we can get them here on phsy2go.net
+If you have any authors you want us to interview, we would be happy to test our luck and see if we can get them here on psych2go.net!
+Leave their name or a link in the comments.